-This is a prospective, single center, non-randomized, controlled pilot study assessing the capillary patterns in 75 individuals by means of DVNC.
-The primary objective of this study is to investigate the frequency, the extent, and the morphology of changes in capillary patterns in 50 patients that are either affected by psoriasis vulgaris alone (group A) or by psoriasis vulgaris in combination with accompanying psoriasis arthritis (group B) compared to 25 healthy subjects (group C) (Fig. 1).
-A secondary objective of this study is to identify patient characteristics that are statistically associated with specific DVNC patterns (e.g. psoriasis severity, nail psoriasis, age, gender, duration of the disease, manifest cardiovascular diseases and circulating markers of endothelial damage and inflammation).
+This is a prospective, single-centre, non-randomised, controlled exploratory study assessing the capillary patterns in 100 individuals by means of DVNC.
+The primary objective of this study is to generate hypotheses regarding the frequency, the extent and the morphology of capillary patterns in non-lesional skin of 50 patients that are either affected by psoriasis vulgaris alone (group A) or by psoriasis vulgaris in combination with accompanying psoriasis arthritis (group B) compared with 50 healthy subjects (group C) (figure 1).
+A secondary objective of this study is to identify patient characteristics that are statistically associated with specific DVNC patterns (eg, psoriasis severity, nail psoriasis, age, gender, duration of the disease, manifest cardiovascular diseases and circulating markers of endothelial damage and inflammation).